 Closing costs are costs that you will incur in the process of obtaining your mortgage.
 They typically include fees such as points (optional), appraisal, legal fees, title insurance.
 Additionally, at closing, there are escrows for property taxes and Private Mortgage Insurance, if applicable.

-In addition to principal and interest, an escrow payment for property taxes and Private Mortgage Insurance (if applicable) may be included in your payment.
+In addition to principal and interest, an escrow payment for property taxes, flood insurance, and Private Mortgage Insurance (if applicable) may be included in your payment.